 A Bachelor’s degree in recording arts comes in three main types: Bachelor of Arts, Bachelor of Music, and Bachelor of Science.
 With this variety of undergraduate degrees, it can be a bit confusing at times, but consider the following:

 A Bachelor of Science degree (B.S.) in the various recording arts fields is offered by programs that emphasize the more technical and scientific aspect of recording arts.
 These degrees come in quite a variety of flavors.
-At Full Sail University you can earn a B.S. in Recording Arts, at American University you can get a B.S. in Audio Technology, and at McNally Smith College of Music you can get a B.S. in Music.
+At American University you can get a B.S. in Audio Technology, and at McNally Smith College of Music you can get a B.S. in Music.
 Some B.S. programs do embrace a broader approach, too.
 For example, the program for a B.S. in Music Industry Studies at Delta State University is geared toward audio technology within the music industry, but also incorporates music performance and music business.

 A Bachelor of Arts degree (B.A.) tends to be built around a more liberal arts approach with a larger emphasis on contextualizing the recording arts in both the sciences and the aesthetic disciplines.
 Degrees like the B.A. in Audio Production at American University and a B.A. in Recording Arts at Loyola Marymount University give students an opportunity to learn the technical side of the craft with supplemental coursework in the artistic elements of the field.
 Delta State University’s B.A. in Music focuses primarily on the craft of music itself and its place within American music history.